Craig Hamilton-Parker

-Craig Hamilton-Parker (born 24 January 1954) is a British self-styled psychic, referred to by the popular press as the "Prophet of Doom", who achieved notoriety for supposedly predicting Brexit and the election of Donald Trump.
-He is also a prolific author on spiritualist subjects.
+Craig Hamilton-Parker (born 1954) is a British psychic and writer on Spiritualist topics.
+He is referred to by the popular press as the "Prophet of Doom", who achieved notoriety for predicting Brexit and the 2016 election of Donald Trump.

 Psychic predictions

-Hamilton-Parker's predicted two significant events of 2016: the exit of the United Kingdom from the European Union, and the election of Donald Trump as President of the United States.
+Hamilton-Parker predicted two significant events of 2016: the exit of the United Kingdom from the European Union, and the election of Donald Trump as President of the United States.
 He also predicted that the post-Brexit economy of the United Kingdom would "thrive", with a strong pound and weak euro.
 Hamilton-Parker's claim to predicting Brexit and Trump has been disputed.
 During the 2016 Republican primaries, he originally predicted Jeb Bush would win, and his predictions for the actual act of Britain leaving the European Union were several years ahead of schedule.

 Hamilton-Parker also claims to have predicted the COVID-19 pandemic, claiming in 2017 that a flu pandemic would sweep the world at some future point.
 In 2019, he predicted that Theresa May would pass a Brexit deal on 29 March and immediately resign to be succeeded by Boris Johnson.
 Prior to the 2020 United States presidential election, he predicted that Donald Trump would win a second term with "unexpected" states such as Florida and that Joe Biden would drop out of the primaries.

 Hamilton-Parker has been remarked for frequently making bleak and dystopian predictions.
 He has been colloquially referred to as the "new Nostradamus".